 Love a domed top muffin?
 Here is the secret to getting those big dome tops: Bake at 425º F for the first 5 minutes, then reduce the temperature to 350º F.

-When you bake blueberry protein muffins and you notice they fall after you remove them from the oven, there is an easy fix.
-They fell because too much air was incorporated into the batter when it was stirred.
+When you bake blueberry protein muffins, and you notice they fall after you remove them from the oven, there is an easy fix.
+They fell because too much air was incorporated into the batter when stirred.

-Have you ever noticed that when you bake muffins and place them in a container, the tops will get sticky?
-This is because when you place the muffins in an airtight container, the moisture inside the muffin will naturally rise to the surface as it begins to age.
+Have you ever noticed that muffin tops can get sticky when baked and placed in a container?
+This is because when muffins are placed in an airtight container, the moisture inside them will naturally rise to the surface as they age.

 What we do is the easiest solution is to wrap the high-protein muffins individually and then place them in an airtight container in the freezer.
-Then you can just grab out what you need, and you don’t have to worry about the tops being sticky any longer.
+Then, you can just grab what you need, and you don’t have to worry about the tops being sticky any longer.

-These muffins will keep up to 4 days in an air-tight container or up to 4 months in the freezer.
+These muffins will keep fresh for up to 4 days in an airtight container or up to 4 months in the freezer.

 Freeze the muffins by placing cooled muffins in a freezer bag.
 Place flat in the freezer.